The openVA Toolkit for Verbal Autopsies: Data preparation

-For users familiar with InterVA software and the associated data processing steps, the standard input format from the WHO 2012 and 2016 instrument is usually well understood.
-For the 2012 instrument, the data expected by the InterVA-4 software is organized into a data frame where each row represents one death, and contains \(246\) fields, starting from the first item being the ID of the death.
+For users familiar with InterVA software and the associated data processing steps, the standard input format from the WHO 2012 and 2016 instruments is usually well understood.
+For the 2012 instrument, the data expected by the InterVA-4 software are organized into a data frame where each row represents one death and the corresponding VA information is contained in \(246\) fields, starting from the first item being the ID of the death.
 The \(245\) items following the ID each represent one binary variable of symptom/indicator, where `presence' is coded by `Y', and `absence' is coded by an empty cell.
-The details of this format, as well as the translation from WHO 2012 instrument, could be found at \url{http://www.who.int/healthinfo/statistics/verbalautopsystandards/en/index2.html}.

-To accommodate updates for the WHO 2016 instrument \citep{ISI:000423818400007}, InterVA-5 software accepts a data frame with \(354\) columns that include \(353\) columns of symptom/indicators followed by an additional column for the record ID.
-It should be noted that the \proglang{R} package \pkg{InterVA5} retains the format with the record ID residing in the first column.
-Another important update with InterVA-5 is that it acknowledge the difference between both ``Yes'' and ``No'' (or ``Y/y'' and ``N/n'', which is different from the coding scheme in InterVA-4) are processed as relevant responses, while all other responses are treated as missing values and ignored.
-With respect to the list of causes of death, InterVA-5 utilizes the WHO 2016 COD categories, which is nearly identical to the WHO 2012 COD categories (used by InterVA-4) except that haemorrhagic fever and dengue fever are two separate categories in the 2016 COD categories.
+To accommodate updates for the WHO 2016 instrument \citep{dambruoso2017}, the InterVA-5 software accepts a data frame with \(354\) columns that include \(353\) columns of symptom/indicators followed by an additional column for the record ID.
+It should be noted that the R package \CRANpkg{InterVA5} retains the format with the record ID residing in the first column.
+Another important update with InterVA-5 is that it acknowledges the difference between ``Yes'' and ``No'' (or ``Y/y'' and ``N/n'', which is different from the coding scheme in InterVA-4), both of which are processed as relevant responses, while all other responses are treated as missing values and ignored.
+With respect to the list of causes of death, InterVA-5 utilizes the WHO 2016 COD categories, which is nearly identical to the WHO 2012 COD categories (used by InterVA-4) except that hemorrhagic fever and dengue fever are two separate categories in the 2016 COD categories.